FreePalestine1948/PalestineAdvocacyMedia/Media/Youtube.md

 -  Ghassan Kanafani Interview (Beirut, 1970)
 - [Akka city](https://youtu.be/KZ82Gpxobhc) - The historic city of Acre (Acre Bay)
 - [Documentary](https://www.youtube.com/watch?v=57Ss2Zk7Jb4) - (Spanish) Gaza: Cortometraje documental nominado a los GOYA
+- [Aliim](https://www.youtube.com/@aliim714) - YouTuber based in The Netherlands who interview people in public places trying to bring western and eastern cultures together and shed some light on Palestine.
+- [AJ+ عربي](https://www.youtube.com/channel/UCnVGseMUtv2yFNC-dQ2JdSw) - A digital space in which AJ+ shares stories concerned with presenting current events and topics inspired by contemporary Arab reality focusing presently on the Palestinian cause.
+- [The CJ Werlman Show](https://www.youtube.com/results?search_query=The+CJ+Werlman+Show) - A news media channel devoted to exposing and countering injustices in the Muslim world with a focus on Palestine.
+- [Ahmed Mansour](https://www.youtube.com/results?search_query=Ahmed+Mansour+channel) - An Egyptian journalist and interviewer on Al Jazeera.
+He analyses and discusses with his guests different subjects related to Palestine.
+- [George Galloway](https://www.youtube.com/results?search_query=george+galloway) - A British Pro-Palestinian politician and broadcaster.
+- [Middle East Eye](https://www.youtube.com/results?search_query=Middle+East+Eye) - An online news organisation that aims to be the primary portal of Middle East news featuring extensive coverage of Palestine.
+- [Norman Frinkelstein](https://www.youtube.com/results?search_query=Norman+Finkelstein) - An American political scientist and activist and who is primarly interested in politics of the Holocaust and the Israeli–Palestinian conflict.
+- [Abdel Bari Atwan](https://www.youtube.com/@abdelbariatwan9183/videos) - A Palestinian writer and broadcaster.